Philodendron ilsemanii Variegata Care Indoors, Propagation and Common Problems

 Watering

-Water Philodendron ilsemanii Variegata liberally during the growing season while allowing the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.
+Water Philodendron ilsemanii Variegata liberally in spring and summer while allowing the top 2-3 inches of soil to dry out between waterings.
+Keep the soil moderately moist and take care not to overwater to prevent rotting, drooping, yellowing and leaf drop.

-Ascertain that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and death of the plant.
+Select a pot that has a drainage hole and well-draining soil to prevent waterlogging as it can lead to root-rot and death of the plant.
+Always empty the bottom saucer of the excess water so that the plant does not sit on water.

 Light Requirements

-Philodendron ilsemanii Variegata thrives in bright indirect light.
-Keep it away from direct sunlight as it can scorch the leaves.
+Philodendron ilsemanii Variegata thrives in bright indirect light (filtered light); place it near a large, bright, sunless window.
+Keep it away from direct sunlight or instal a light curtain to diffuse the sunrays to prevent scorching the leaves.

-Inadequate light will result in leggy growth, small-sized pale leaves and loss of variegation.
-Therefore, if the natural light is too low, consider investing in grow lights to supplement it.
+Insufficient light for this plant will result in leggy growth, small-sized pale leaves and loss of leaf variegation.
+Therefore, if the natural light is too low, consider investing in full spectrum grow lights to supplement it.

 Rotate the pot regularly to ensure that the plant receives light on all sides for even growth as well as prevent legginess.

-Philodendron ilsemanii Variegata prefers average warmth within the range of 20-280C.
-Keep it away from drafts to prevent extreme temperatures.
-Too high temperatures may cause yellowing and leaf drop while too low temperatures can result in reduced growth, even death of the plant.
+Philodendron ilsemanii Variegata prefers a warmth of 20-280C.
+Keep it away from drafts to prevent extreme temperatures which can result in reduced growth, yellowing, drooping and eventual death of the plant.

-Mottled Ilsemanii requires a humidity of 60-70% to thrive.
-Low humidity for prolonged periods can result in curled leaves and brown leaf tips and edges.
-To raise humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
-Learn more on how to elevate humidity for houseplants.
+Mottled Ilsemanii thrives in a humidity of 60-70%.
+Too little humidity for a prolonged period will result in curled leaves and brown leaf tips and edges.
+To raise humidity, set the pot on a wet pebble tray, group the plants together or use a cool mist humidifier.
+Maintain proper ventilation to minimize fungal diseases.

 Fertilizer

-Feed Philodendron ilsemanii Variegata every 3-4 weeks during the growing season with a balanced, water-soluble fertilizer for lush growth.
-Stop feeding in the cold season as growth is minimal at this time and feeding at this time can lead to fertilizer burn and death of the plant.
+Feed Philodendron ilsemanii Variegata with a balanced, water-soluble fertilizer every 3-4 weeks during the growing season (spring and summer) for lush growth.
+Stop feeding in the cold season (fall and winter) to prevent fertilizer burn as growth is reduced at this time.

-The best potting mix for Philodendron ilsemanii Variegata should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
-All purpose potting soils are ideal for the plant.
+The best potting mix for Philodendron ilsemanii Variegata should be rich in organic matter and free-draining to prevent waterlogging while providing the required nutrients.
+A blend of 2 parts of potting soil and 1 part perlite is good for this plant.

 Repotting